Definition

 An example of using Google Site Queries is to search for specific articles on a website.
 With the query, the user can search for specific keywords to get the desired results.

-You do it simply by typing "site:your-website.com" into the Google search.
+You simply carry it out by entering "site:your-website.com" in the Google search.
 But how do you put this into practice?
-Let's dive deeper:
+Let's take a deeper dive:

 1. content audit:

-How it works: Just type "site:your-website.com" into Google.
+How it works: Simply enter "site:your-website.com" into Google.
 What you get: A list of all indexed pages of your website.
-Practical use: This way you can get an overview, which of your pages Google knows and if perhaps pages indexed are not indexed should be (e.g. thank you pages, internal search results, etc.).
+Practical use: This way you can get an overview, which of your pages Google knows and if perhaps pages indexed are not indexed should be (e.g. thank you pages, internal Search results etc.).

 2. detect duplicate content: